-This is why it’s always best to buy a fresh batch of soil when you are going to start seeds.
-This way, you can be certain that the soil is free of weeds and any toxic substances, and that it is just the right consistency to promote healthy seed growth.
+This is why it’s always best to buy a fresh batch of seed starting mix when you are going to start seeds.
+This way, you can be certain that it’s free of weeds and any toxic substances, and that it is just the right consistency to promote healthy seed growth.

 One very popular mixture for healthy potting soil contains:

 - 1 part compost (great for feeding the seeds after those first true leaves appear)

-- 1 to 2 parts freshly bought gardening soil
+- 1 to 2 parts peat moss or coconut coir

 By mixing these ingredients, you’ll make the perfect soil to start your seeds growing.

 If you’re going to buy a seed-starting mix from the gardening store, look for soil that is labeled as “seed-starting mix” and not “potting soil”.
-And, of course, don’t forget the fertilizer–seaweed or fish fertilizer, compost tea, or some other organic seedling fertilizer.
+And, of course, don’t forget the fertilizer for later–seaweed or fish fertilizer, compost tea, or some other organic seedling fertilizer.

-Recommendation: Espoma Organic Seed Starting Mix.
+Recommendation: Espoma Organic Seed Starter.
 Unless I am making my own mix or have some soil from another gardening project, this is my go-to seed starting mix.
 It’s organic, has mycorrhizae to promote root growth, and works perfectly for almost any plants you need to start indoors.